 Bamboo Flooring Performance Creation of Issues

 Most professional bamboo flooring installers are going to take the steps required to perform a proper installation.
 There are also flooring installers that will take short cuts every chance they get.
-When short cutting the acclimation of a bamboo product, not making sure the structure is ready for the flooring and not following the manufacturers installation standards the opportunity for for a bamboo flooring performance failure increases.
+Short cutting the acclimation of a bamboo product creates problems.
+Not making sure the structure is ready for the flooring.
+Not following the manufacturers installation standards increases the opportunity for flooring failure.

-Most home owners are going to take proper care of their bamboo flooring.
-When a homeowner fails to read and follow the manufacturers requirements for proper care of their floor or control relative humidity per the requirements of the flooring, there are additional opportunities for a bamboo flooring failure.
+Most property owners are going to take proper care of their bamboo flooring.
+Failing to read and follow the manufacturers requirements for proper care results in problems.
+Failing to control relative humidity per the requirements of the flooring, there are additional opportunities for bamboo flooring failure.

 Why Will Bamboo Flooring Performance Differ on Different Installations?

-As a bamboo flooring inspector for the Weinheimer Group a nationally recognized flooring inspection company it is not unusual to have a home developer or builder ask, ” I have installed this same product in other houses without problems, why am I having a problem here?
-As flooring inspectors we gather a lot of information and perform required onsite testing so that we can answer those types of questions.
+As a bamboo flooring inspector for the Weinheimer Group, it is not unusual to have a home developer or builder ask, ” I have installed this same product in other houses without problems, why am I having a problem here?”

-There are many reasons why bamboo flooring performance may differ between two structures even if the structures were built by the same builder, the product is the identical product purchased at the same time and the floor was installed by the same installer.
+There are many reasons why bamboo flooring performance may differ between two structures.
+True, even if the structures built by the same builder.
+The identical product purchased at the same time and the floor installed by the same installer may see different results.

 How Moisture Effects Bamboo Flooring Performance